ethan-kwon/bankerbot/README.md

-Created a chatboy using Amazon Lex and Cloud Formation
+Created a chatbot using Amazon Lex and Cloud Formation